GNMX-UA/GNMX/readme.md

 ```

 ## Known bugs
-As with most software, this simulation is not perfect.
-There were some edge cases we were not able to cleanly handle in time.
+There are some edge cases we were not able to cleanly handle in time.
 - Setting a population size smaller than the amount of patches results in a crash (as we divide by the patch size).
 - In the same lines using very small population sizes causes the plots to look weird, we have not investigated if this is a bug or normal behaviour.
-- Using exceedingly large numbers will cause an 'out of memory' crash.
-- There are probably other configurations where a division by 0 might happen
 - Switching between precision mode and default mode reset the values to their defaults.

 ## Development